 A graphics card is a processor that’s optimised to handle image and graphics based processes.

-Your GPU (which is actually the functioning component within the graphics card) handles all of your filtering, rendering, encoding etc. We recommend that you set aside a significant portion of your budget to get the best GPU you can afford.
+Your GPU (which is actually the functioning component within the graphics card) handles all of your filtering, rendering, encoding etc. When planning for the best computer for video editing, we recommend that you set aside a significant portion of your budget to get the best GPU you can afford.

 To see good performance in your software you’ll need at least 1GB of memory within your GPU.